Vernon Elementary School is a public Kindergarten to Sixth grade school in Vernon, Vermont.

 Vernon prides itself in the education afforded to our students.
 With small classes and dedicated teachers, Vernon works to educate each student to their own needs.

 Working along side the classroom teachers are para-educators.
-In addition to the classroom teachers, Vernon has 5 highly qualified specialists teaching physical education, library and media skills, art, music, and Chinese.
+In addition to the classroom teachers, Vernon has 5 highly qualified specialists teaching physical education, library and media skills, art, music, and Spanish.

 Each classroom has a scheduled time each week with each specialist, and they go twice to PE.
 We are also fortunate to have a full-time Registered Nurse and guidance counselor is available for student issues and classroom lessons.
 For students with other academic needs we have 3 special education teachers as well as a speech and language teacher.